 - No progress window during backup: The backup runs completely in the background.
 No status window will be displayed afterwards. - Show user prompt on errors: If errors occurred during backup, for example a not connected external drive, the user will be prompted. - Start on logon: The program will be started automatically on logon - Keep running in background: After start of monitoring, the program window will be closed.
 The program continues running in background.
 A small icon is displayed in the Windows notification area.
-By clicking this icon, the program window will be reopened.
+By clicking this icon, all active monitoring is displayed.
+Optionally, this can also be used to reopen the program window.